-- 1. Start the engine only in an open ventilated area.
-Carbon monoxide is colorless, odorless and is emitted from the engine and can cause death in areas with poor ventilation. - 2.
-Never start the vehicle or operate the gear selector unless seated in the driver's seat. - Never start engine before placing the gear shift lever in the "N" position. - The driver and passenger shall always wear their seat belt while the vehicle is being operated. - 5.
+- Start the engine only in an open ventilated area.
+Carbon monoxide is colorless, odorless and is emitted from the engine and can cause death in areas with poor ventilation. - Never start the vehicle or operate the gear selector unless seated in the driver's seat. - 3.
+Never start engine before placing the gear shift lever in the "N" position. - The driver and passenger shall always wear their seatbelt while the vehicle is being operated. - 5.
 Operators of the UTV should not wear earphones. - 6.
 Use trailer hitch to trail cargo, otherwise, serious injury or death will happen.

 - 1 Receiver Hitch - Do not accelerate quickly when starting the engine, especially driving on rough terrain as this can cause injury or death.
-Press the accelerator pedal slowly.

-- Drive at slow speed before braking.
-When press the differential unlocked (DIFF.LOCK is off) when pressing, the - front/rear wheels can turn at different speed.
-Otherwise, the vehicle may turnover. - Never drive over terrain such as a ditch, a hole, dams, excessive mud, or the vehicle can get stuck because of the vehicles weight. - Always pay close attention to your surroundings, and check for streets, trail intersections or other obstacles. - 11.
-Always use signals in advance of turns. - 12.
-Do not allow entrance or exit of the vehicle while it is moving. - 13.
-Clean dash board and Keep the floorboard free of debris that can obstruct the ability to use the brake pedal. - 14.
+Press the accelerator pedal slowly. - 8.
+Drive at slow speed before braking. - When press the differential unlocked button (DIFF.LOCK is off), the front/rear wheels can turn at different speed.
+Otherwise, the vehicle may turnover. - Never drive over terrain such as a ditch, a hole, dams, excessive mud, or the vehicle can get stuck because of the vehicles weight. - Always pay close attention to your surroundings, and check for streets, trail intersections or other obstacles. - 12.
+Always use signals in advance of turns. - 13.
+Do not allow entrance or exit of the vehicle while it is moving. - 14.
+Clean dash board and Keep the floorboard free of debris that can obstruct the ability to use the brake pedal. - 15.
 Position your hands on the steering wheel.
 Always keep your hands and feet inside passenger area of the vehicle.
-Never try to stand while operating the vehicle. - 15.
-Do not tow passengers, or attempt to jump the vehicle. - 16.
+Never try to stand while operating the vehicle. - 16.
 The buzzer will keep buzzing if the park is on when driving.